h12w/gspec/DESIGN.md

 Design goals:

-* It should provide a natual way to write readable and runnable specifications.
+* It should be natual to write readable and runnable specifications.
-* It should be able to run tests concurrently so that the tests are expected to run faster and faster on future hardware.
-* It should be minimal yet extensible.
-Core features are provided by composition of orthogonal parts and advanced features are provided by external extensions.
+* It should be an extension rather than replacement to "go test".
-* It should be reliable itself by robust design and 100% test coverage.
+* It should be reliable by robust design and 100% test coverage.
-* It should respect the design of builtin go-test tool so that there will not be any integration issues.
+* It should be minimal and extensible.

 Yet Another One?
 ----------------